 Send them a survey or questionnaire to find out why they aren't responding to your communications.

-Examine the subscribers' previous behavior and purchases to learn about their preferences and adapt information to them.
+Examine the subscribers' previous behavior and purchases to learn about their preferences and adapt the information to them.

 SaaS email marketing examples